Learner Appeals Policy and Procedure

 Responsibilities

+The Managing Director for the Company has the overall responsibility for this policy.
 Senior managers have the responsibility for implementing and monitoring the overall effectiveness of this policy by carrying out internal investigations, and reporting on outcomes in regard to learner and employer appeals against an assessment decision.

 Appeals procedure